YuezhenQin/financial-portfolio-frontend/README.md

 ## Process (SDLC)
 Daily
-10 minutes daily stand-up at 10:00, a brief review to increase speed and transprancy
+10 minutes daily stand-up at 10:00, a brief review to increase speed and transparency

 Day 1.
 split to front-end repo, back-end repo